chys87/slower/README.md

 Values between `0.01` and `100` (inclusive) are accepted.
 The larger the value, the slower the clock (as seen by the deceived application) runs.

+You can also `make install` and use `slower.sh` instead:

+    /path/to/slower.sh -f 2 dosbox

 HOW IT WORKS & TODO
 ===================